Finloom

 Go back to spreadsheets.
 This is what most people will do by default.
 It works until it doesn't.
 You'll spend 3 to 5 hours rebuilding your models in Excel or Google Sheets, then spend another hour every month maintaining formulas and fixing the ones that break.
 If you had a simple model in Finmark, a spreadsheet might be fine.
 If you had anything more complex, you'll feel the pain within two months.

 Move up to enterprise tools.
-Planful starts at $800 per month.
-Jirav is $10,000+ per year.
-Adaptive Planning requires a sales call just to get pricing.
+Planful, Jirav, and Adaptive Planning are enterprise FP&A platforms priced accordingly, some running well into five figures a year, and several require a sales call just to get a quote.
 These tools are powerful but they're built for mid-market companies with dedicated finance teams, not for a 15-person business where the founder is also the CFO.
-If you're spending $25 to $100 per month on Finmark, jumping to $800+ is not the answer.
+If you were spending a small-business budget on Finmark, jumping to enterprise pricing is not the answer.

 Try Futureproof.
 They launched in 2025 and are actively targeting Finmark users.
 They have AI features and their own bookkeeping layer.
-Their pricing is modular: $49/mo for AI bookkeeping (base, required), $49/mo for revenue metrics, $69/mo for cap table and fundraising tools, and $149/mo for finance, forecasting, and scenario modeling.
-To get the features Finmark users actually relied on (forecasting, scenarios, budget vs actual, runway), you need the base plus the finance add-on.
-That's $198/mo.
-With revenue metrics included, $247/mo.
+Their pricing is modular, with a required bookkeeping base plus separate add-ons for revenue metrics, cap table tools, and finance and forecasting.
+To get the features Finmark users actually relied on (forecasting, scenarios, budget vs actual, runway), you need the base plus the finance add-on, and the modules stack up quickly.
 They also want to replace your entire accounting stack, not just add an FP&A layer.
 If you're on QuickBooks or Xero and happy with your accountant, you'd be ripping out your accounting system to get financial planning.
 That's a big ask.

 Try FinLoom.
 Full disclosure: I built it.
 But here's why it's worth looking at.
 FinLoom does what Finmark did (P&L, budgets, forecasting, cash flow, runway, scenarios) at $49.99 per month for the finance module.
 It imports from QuickBooks, Xero, Wave, Sage, FreshBooks, and Zoho.
 It doesn't replace your accounting software.
 It sits on top of it.
 You keep your books where they are and add planning and analysis on top.
 That's how FP&A is supposed to work.